 The primary role of the Board of Trustees is to establish the goals and objectives for the year and to approve the final budget.
 It is the Board of Trustees' prerogative to determine the extent to which it wishes to become involved in the budget preparation process and how it wishes to conduct a review of the various stages of the process.
-The Board may, at any time, request detailed, specific information from Administration to assist in this review.
+The Board may, at any time, request detailed, specific information from administration to assist in this review.

-The Board may also wish to establish, in advance, overall targets or goals that are to be met or to establish other guidelines that could be used in the preparation of the annual budget estimates.
+In addition the policy EL90 - Budgeting and Forecasting, the Board may also wish to establish, in advance, overall targets or goals that are to be met or to establish other guidelines that could be used in the preparation of the annual budget estimates.
 The Board can determine the extent to which it involves ratepayers and other system stakeholders, however, the budget process must be open, except as provided under the Education Act or other applicable legislation.